AntimoMarrazzo/aiida-z2pack/docs/source/user_guide/get_started/index.rst

 The following tutorials assume that you have:
 	- setup an AiiDA profile
-	- setup a computer in AiiDA (local or remte)
+	- setup a computer in AiiDA (local or remote)
 	- installed Quantum ESPRESSO and set up the following codes in AiiDA:

 		* pw.x